Skip to main content

 7. How can you save on Xarelto?

-There are ways to save on Xarelto, which is only available as a brand-name medication.
-GoodRx can help you navigate between patient assistance programs and copay savings cards to save money on your prescription.
+There are ways to save on Xarelto, which is available as both a brand-name and generic medication (in certain doses).

 • Save with patient assistance programs.
-If you’re uninsured or underinsured, you may be eligible for Xarelto’s patient assistance program, which offers the medication at no cost.
+If you’re uninsured or underinsured, you may be eligible for Xarelto’s patient assistance program, which offers the medication free of cost.

 The bottom line